Polanco, Donaldson start with homers; Twins beat Tigers 2-0

 Polanco’s fourth long ball of the season was the first leadoff homer of his career and the fourth of the season for the Twins.
 Donaldson followed with a deep drive that landed in the club seats above the center-field wall.

+“I feel like I hit it well,” Donaldson said.
+“I haven’t hit one up there before.
+It was nice to be able to do that in the game.
+Execute.
+He made a mistake and I was able to execute a good swing on it.”

 Detroit starter Matt Boyd (1-5) allowed consecutive leadoff homers for the third time in less than a month.
 He also gave up back-to-back home runs to the Chicago White Sox to start games on Aug.
 12 and 17.

 Boyd settled down nicely from there, allowing just two more hits while working all six innings.

+“Those first two hitters, I was probably worried about things I shouldn’t be worried about instead of just going out there and attacking the glove,” Boyd said.
+“It kind of became clear to me.
+I made that adjustment in the Cruz at-bat.
+Costly mistakes there.
+It wasn’t just the pitches that were hit out, but the pitches surrounding them as well.
+That’s on me there.”

 Dobnak had surprised early this season, leading the AL in ERA through five starts, but struggled at Detroit.
 On Friday, he got back to his strength of forcing groundballs.
 The Tigers hit into a pair of double plays.